wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-transition-modern-management/includes/5-evaluate-upgrades-migrations-modern-transitioning.md

 :::row-end:::
 :::row:::
   :::column:::
-    Does not need to reinstall apps or transfer data
+    Doesn't need to reinstall apps or transfer data
   :::column-end:::
   :::column:::
     You can control what migrates